Porepunkah

+The name is from the former Portpunka pastoral run.

 History

-European settlement began in the 1830s, but it wasn't until the discovery of gold in the 1850s that development of the town took place.
+European settlement began in the 1830s, but it was not until the discovery of gold in the 1850s that development of the town took place.
 Porepunkah is the nearest modern township to the site of the Buckland Riot, an anti-Chinese race riot that occurred on 4 July 1857.

 The notorious bushranger Harry Power defied police in the Ovens district for a decade.
 Power held up the mail coach at Porepunkah on 7 May 1869 after escaping from Pentridge Prison.

 Porepunkah Post Office opened on 22 February 1870.
-Although the Post Office doesn't exist exclusively today, the Porepunkah Roadhouse provides Australia Post services to the community as there is no mail service to homes.
+Although the post office doesn't exist exclusively today, the Porepunkah Roadhouse provides Australia Post services to the community as there is no mail service to homes.

 Porepunkah Primary School (No. 1144) was officially opened on 23 January 1873, with Henry Jeffreys as the headmaster and an enrolment of 43 children.
 The school remains open today.

 The Porepunkah Recreation Reserve was gazetted on 11 April 1895.
 Porepunkah was proclaimed a township on 22 June 1910 by Lord Carmichael, the Governor of Victoria.

 Porepunkah railway station was the stopping point for passengers to disembark for Mount Buffalo.
 In June 1925 a "sedan passenger car" was introduced to transport up to 27 people from the station to the Mount Buffalo Chalet.

+On 26 August 2025, two police officers were fatally shot on a rural property in the area, while trying to execute a warrant.
+The alleged shooter, Dezi Bird Freeman, was a 56-year-old conspiracy theorist and self-proclaimed sovereign citizen.
+After the shooting, he fled into the Mount Buffalo National Park, initiating a large police search that was at one time the largest tactical police operation in Australia's history.

 Industry

 Tobacco used to be grown near Porepunkah, but the industry was shut down in 2006.
 There are hop gardens near Porepunkah towards Eurobin.

 There are several vineyards and wineries in the Porepunkah district, which is part of the cool-climate Alpine Valleys wine region.
 There is one dairy farm in the Buckland Valley operated by the Lumsden family.
 Bruce Lumsden is an international ploughing competitor.

 Nearby softwood plantations provide seasonal employment for thinning, pruning, planting and harvesting.

 In the 2016 Census, the most common industries of employment for persons aged 15 years and over usually resident in Porepunkah were accommodation (13.3%); hospitals (7.0%); supermarket and grocery stores (4.8%); cafes and restaurants (4.6%); and local government administration (4.1%).

-As there are no health services or local government offices located in Porepunkah; the statistics reflect that Porepunkah is partly a dormitory town for Bright and Myrtleford.
+As there are no health services or local government offices located in Porepunkah, the statistics reflect that it is partly a dormitory town for Bright and Myrtleford.